Jeunesses Musicales International: Fair Play

 Anti Corruption Youth Voices is a global competition for original songs by young musicians under the age of 35 on the theme of anti-corruption and good governance.
 The competition is a 2010 initiative of the Global Anti-Corruption Youth Network, a worldwide network of civil society organisations with the specific agenda of fighting corruption.

-Fair Play is an awareness-raising program and network building effort to connect socially conscious artists and citizens worldwide, a call for young musicians to join the global anti-corruption youth movement and ensure that the global community hears their messages.
+Fair Play is an awareness-raising program and network building effort to connect socially conscious artists and citizens worldwide.

 The Project won the 2012 European Youth Award and the World Summit Youth Award for outstanding digital content for social good in the "Create your culture!"
 Category.

 Organised in partnership with the JMI Foundation, the Global Youth Anti-Corruption Network, the World Bank Institute and Transparency International.

 Imagine Music Experience

 The Imagine Music Experience is an all-styles music competition for young artists.
 All events have an educational/social dimension including training, workshops and master-classes from industry professionals.

 Competitions are held annually on a national scale in Belgium, Croatia, France, Malawi, Norway, Slovenia, Sweden and Zimbabwe and culminate each year with the Imagine Experience and the International Imagine Final.

 New entries as of 2015 include Spain, Netherlands, Brazil, Australia and the Czech Republic.

 Past international winners include: 2013: Were (Zimbabwe), 2012: Gustaf (Sweden), 2011: Algot (Sweden).

 Supported by the CULTURE Programme of the EU.
 The programme is managed by the JMI IMAGINE Committee.